JFF-Bohdan/dupfilesremover/README.md

-# dupimgsremover
+# dupfilesremover
-Remover for duplicate image files
+Remover for duplicate files